mikedepetris/Foundations_of_HPC_2022_final_project/exercise1/README.md

 mpirun -np 1 /mnt/c/dev/HPC/gameoflife/cmake-build-debug/gameoflife.x -r -f patterns/oscillators/pattern_blinker.pgm -n 2000 -e 1 -s1
 mpirun -np 4 /mnt/c/dev/HPC/gameoflife/cmake-build-debug/gameoflife.x -r -f pattern_pulsar32.pgm -n 2000 -e 1 -s1
 mpirun -np 4 /mnt/c/dev/HPC/gameoflife/cmake-build-debug/gameoflife.x -r -f pattern_ship32.pgm -n 2000 -e 1 -s1

+#### Examples of running on ORFEO
+sbatch -J scale_omp2_1_0_1000 scale_omp_2.sh 1 0 1000
+sbatch -J scale_omp4_1_0_1000 scale_omp_4.sh 1 0 1000
+sbatch -J scale_omp4_1_0_1000 scale_omp_4.sh 1 0 1000
+sbatch -J scale_omp3_1_0_1000 scale_omp_3.sh 1 0 1000
+sbatch -J scale_omp2thin_1_0_1000 scale_omp_2_thin.sh 1 0 1000

+#### Video animations creation from image sequences
+Imagemagick command line tool:
+The tool can be installed as a package, and then run specifying the delay between frames in milliseconds, instructing to repeat the animation in a loop, taking all the “pgm” snapshot files as input, and writing to an output “ship.gif” animated gif:

+sudo apt install imagemagick-6.q16
+convert -delay 20 -loop 0 *.pgm ship.gif

+ffmpeg:
+ffmpeg tool can be installed and run, this time producing an MP4 video file.
+Using a video file codec, the result is a video with soft borders, that may give a more appreciable display effect, but that can hide the actual information about the alive cells.
+A slideshow video with one image per second can be produced by:

+ffmpeg -framerate 1 -pattern_type glob -i '*.pgm' -c:v libx264 -r
+30 -pix_fmt yuv420p out.mp4